HunterLyu/test-flowable-engine/readme.md

 - To trace the process, http://localhost/processDiagram?instanceId=xxx
 - A simple dashboard: http://localhost/dashboard
 - To send a kafka msg: http://localhost/kafka/send?userId=xxx&topic=xxxx, the topic is match to the channel destination field in your process definition.
+For the existing process, there are two topic to drive the two process task moving on: task1FinishTopic and task2FinishTopic